asuh/sage-starter/README.md

 ### Install gulp and Bower

 Building the theme requires [node.js](https://nodejs.org/download/).
-For best results, update to the latest version of npm: `npm i -g npm@latest` or use your favorite package manager like [Homebrew](https://brew.sh/).
+For best results, update to the latest version of npm: `npm i -g npm@latest`.
+I personally recommend using [NVM](https://github.com/nvm-sh/nvm).

 From the command line: